rhadamanthe/host-grabber-pp/docs/en/index.md

 You can define your own one if you want and specify it through the extension preferences.
 * **Automatically update the dictionary**: true to download the dictionary every time firefox starts.
 Otherwise, the catalog is cached locally and this local copy must be updated manually from the options page.
-* **Hide downloads that successfully completed**: this option hides from the download view all the downloads that were successful.
+* **Hide downloads that successfully completed**: this option hides from the extension's download view all the downloads that were successful.
+Those with failures will remain visible.
+* **Remove successful downloads from Firefox's download view**: this option removes from Firefox's download view all the downloads that were successful.
 Those with failures will remain visible.
 * **Open the download view when pages are analyzed**: this option seems quite explicit.
 The default behavior is to open the view.
 It can be disabled with this option.